New Bills Propel Drones in Wildfire Fights

 “Sometimes, safety rules can do more harm than good,” Sloane added.
 “Flying a drone two miles away in downtown LA might be problematic, but out in the desert, where only wildfire response teams are present, we know where everyone is.”

-While Sloane concurs with the notion that the ought to diversify away from Chinese drones, he conveys a stark reality: drones that have been given the green light for usage cost double and offer less functionality than their Chinese counterparts.
+While Sloane concurs with the notion that the United States ought to diversify away from Chinese drones, he conveys a stark reality: drones that have been given the green light for usage cost double and offer less functionality than their Chinese counterparts.

 “Having experienced it from the inside, I can assert that the Chinese government is funding these companies to manufacture larger drones.
 They have an army of 10,000 engineers devoted to this cause,” he stated.